DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-09-24-updating-structure-of-support.md

 Doing so identified three possible routes:

 - Keep the existing structure and introduce tertiary navigation for support users.
 This complicated the interface, and reduced screen space available on pages that displayed tabulated data.
-- Rework the changes for provider and school users so not to use secondary navigation.
-These changes tested well so we did not want to change them unless absolutely necessary.
+- Rework the changes for provider and school users so as not to use secondary navigation.
+The changes tested well so we did not want to change them unless absolutely necessary.
 Changing them would be a short-term fix as it would mean limiting our future design options for our main user groups to not use secondary navigation at any point.
 - Change the support console structure so that when using the service as a provider or school user they see the same thing that user sees.
 When new features are designed, they look the same for all users.
+We agreed this was the best approach.

 ## What are the changes?